Susan Hambley Nature Center Trails

-Nestled in the trees at Brunswick Lake, the Susan Hambley Nature Center is operated by the park district in partnership with the city of Brunswick.
+Nestled in the trees at Brunswick Lake, the Susan Hambley Nature Center is operated by the Medina County Park District in partnership with the city of Brunswick.
 Built in 2008, the facility was funded with a grant from the State of Ohio and is named in memory Brunswick Resident and Councilwoman Susan Hambley.
 During her lifetime, Susan was an inspiration to all as she battled Muscular Dystrophy while remaining active in community affairs.

 Brunswick Lake City Park totals over 79 acres including the 13.2-acre lake.
 The nature center is located in a portion of the property that was spared from development over the years.
 As a result, there is an impressive stand of beech, maple, oak, and ash trees, some of which are over 200 years old.
 Visitors can explore the wooded area on a one-half mile nature trail that was created with the help of the Brunswick High School Track and Cross Country teams.
 The trail winds through the forest passing near wetlands.
 Turtles, frogs, wood ducks, and mink inhabit the area.
 In the spring, a broad array of wildflowers can be found at the site.